 TensorFlow Lite - Micro Speech

-Connect the microphone and LEDs to the RTL8722 board following the diagram.
+Connect the camera and the LEDs to the Ameba board as shown in the following diagram.

-As RTL8722DM MINI have a built in microphone on the board, there is no need for any external microphone.
+As AMB23 have a built-in microphone on the board, there is no need for any external microphone.
 For the LEDs, we will only connect two LEDs and then use the two onboard LEDs (Blue and Green).

 Download the Ameba customized version of TensorFlow Lite for Microcontrollers library at https://github.com/ambiot/ambd_arduino/tree/master/Arduino_zip_libraries.